francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 \mathbf{z}_\ell = \frac{1}{\sqrt{N_\ell}} W_\ell \phi(\mathbf{z_{\ell-1}})
 $$

-where $$z_\ell$$ are the layer preactivations, $$\phi$$ is some activation function, and $$W_\ell$$ are the weights all initialised from a standard Gaussian, $$W_{ij} \sim \mathcal{N}(0, 1)$$.
+where $$\mathbf{z}_\ell$$ are the layer preactivations, $$\phi$$ is some activation function, and $$W_\ell$$ are the weights initialised from a standard Gaussian, $$W_{ij} \sim \mathcal{N}(0, 1)$$.
 Note that, unlike the standard parameterisation used for the [GP results](https://francesco-innocenti.github.io/posts/2024/11/16/Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes/), we rescale the layers themselves by the width $$N_\ell$$ rather than the initialisation.
 This is known as the "NTK parameterisation", and the reason for this subtle change is that we would like to keep the backward pass as well as the forward pass stable at infinite width since we are also interested in the training dynamics.

 Now consider the gradient flow (continuous-time GD) dynamics of the parameters $$\theta$$ of an NTK-parameterised network